 Threading tunnels through a congested subterranean environment

 The 42km of bored tunnels had to be navigated through London’s congested subterranean world, weaving around building foundations, London Underground tunnels and many other structures and utilities.
 At Tottenham Court Road, we threaded the tunnels over the Northern line and below the escalators for the London Underground station.
 This created only 700mm between the Elizabeth line and Northern line tunnels.
 We also designed the various railway track-forms within the tunnels.
 The impact of noise and vibration from trains on theatres and recording studios above the route had to be alleviated.
 We designed special ‘floating slab’, a track structure on springs to minimise the transmission of noise and vibration into the surrounding ground.

 Tunnelling under central London

 The mitigation of ground movement due to tunnel and station excavation formed a major part of our work.
-We undertook impact assessments on over 17,000 buildings, including existing railways, major utilities, and other assets including listed buildings.
+We undertook impact assessments on over 17,000 buildings, railways, major utilities, and other assets including listed buildings.
 We also designed mitigation measures for buildings likely to be affected by the ground movement.
 These included adjustments to tunnelling construction methods and the use of compensation grouting and underpinning.